MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

    If that fails, the client SHOULD fall back to $HOST.

-5. If a SVCB record for $SVCB_QNAME does not exist, the received AAAA and/or A records are the preferred IP addresses and there is no SvcFieldValue.
+5. If a SVCB record for $SVCB_QNAME does not exist, the received AAAA and/or A records from $HOST_QNAME are the preferred IP addresses and there is no SvcFieldValue.

 This procedure does not rely on any recursive or authoritative DNS server to comply with this specification or have any awareness of SVCB.